Babuka6/sp24-cse110-lab4/expose/javascript/part2.md

 17) It returns [2,4,6] bc we pass in the function doSomething as a parameter; it calls doSomething on each element of the array so just multiples each ele in the list by 2.

-19) 1 4 3 2 because 3 and 2 are not synch and are pushed to event queue.
+19) 1 4 3 2 because 3 and 2 are not synch and are pushed to event queue.  done